brown4eva/Summer-School-Texture/README.md

 # Summer-School-Texture
 Practical Work : Measurement and characterisation of non-uniform appearance (texture) using sensors

+# Practical Works